haiqu/rx-nga/Rx.md

 ## Nga Instruction Set

 The core Nga instruction set consists of 27 instructions.
 Rx begins by assigning each to a separate function.
-These are not intended for direct use.
+These are not intended for direct use; in Rx the compiler will fetch the opcode values to use from these functions when compiling.
+Some of them will also be wrapped in normal functions later.

 ````
 :_nop     `0 ;